 Compensation can usually be claimed for loss of enjoyment, inconvenience, and disappointment, as well as the loss of value between what you booked and what you have ended up with.

 You can also impose a level of your own protection on your flights or accommodation by booking them with your credit card.
-If the flight or hotel costs more than £100 you'll benefit from Section 75 protection which will mean your credit card provider accepts liability if your flight or hotel lets you down.
+If the flight or hotel cost between £100 and £30,000, you will benefit from Section 75 protection which will mean your credit card provider accepts liability if your flight or hotel lets you down.

 Arranging travel insurance is always essential when going on holiday, even if your holiday does benefit from ATOL or ABTA protection.